 - In melee, this will be useful as part of a Paired Weapons Schtick.
 It allows you to use the bonus, whilst retaining normal use of the shield.

-- If you only use the shield-hand weapon, its AV is lowered by the OV of the shield against ranged attacks (as an approximation of the shield’s cumbersomeness).
-This would be the case in, say, a hand axe + shield + pistol-in-the-shield-hand combo if you only fire the pistol.
+- The AV of the shield-hand weapon is lowered by the OV of the shield against ranged attacks.
+This an approximation of the shield’s cumbersomeness.
+This would be the case in, say, a hand axe + shield + pistol-in-the-shield-hand combo when you fire the pistol.

-A vast range of materials can make a perfectly good shield.
 Metal-reinforced hard wood is common.
-But it’s possible to make a pretty tough shield out of paper and glue (the secret lies in the layering).
+But it’s possible to make a pretty tough shield out of paper and glue, as some Comanche warriors did during the American genocides.
+The secret lies in the layering.

-The popular image of a shield is a planked one.
+The popular image of a shield is planked wood.
 But planked shields are late designs, used by fighters in plate armour.
 The shield wasn’t as essential to their defense as with earlier, less armoured fighters.

-More durable shields are built using plied wood, often covered with some sort of leather or hide.
-As often with protection, heterogeneous layers work better than homogeneous material.
+More durable shields are built using plied wood, wrapped in leather or hide.
+As always, heterogeneous layers are stouter.
 And the covering really helps in holding damaged wood together.

-Improvements include using treated linen instead of leather as the covering.
+Improvements include using treated linen covering instead of leather.
 It works just as well and is lighter.
 Another one is sealing the wood with oil so it doesn’t absorb humidity (especially at sea).

 Some materials might result in an attack vulnerability.

-For instance, a shield made of hide and paper (some Comanche warriors used that during the American genocides) likely would have an Attack Vulnerability (RV) against flame.
+For instance, a shield made of hide and paper likely would have an Attack Vulnerability (RV) against flame.
 An all-metal shield likely would have an Attack Vulnerability (RV, and perhaps even OV) against electricity.

-A “masterwork” low-tech shield likely will have a BODY higher by one AP than the stock model.
+A “masterwork” low-tech shield might have a BODY higher by one AP than the stock model.
 More BODY than that will likely involve magical and/or exotic materials.

 Shields without Hardened Defenses